nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/content-repository/cmis.md

 *   Dynamic facets are visible as CMIS 1.1 secondary types (since Nuxeo 7.1, see [NXP-15070](https://jira.nuxeo.com/browse/NXP-15070)).
 *   Proxy documents are visible in CMIS if the system property `org.nuxeo.cmis.proxies=true` (since Nuxeo 8.3 / Nuxeo 7.10-HF08 (default `true` since Nuxeo 9.1, `false` in previous versions), see [NXP-17313](https://jira.nuxeo.com/browse/NXP-17313) and [NXP-21828](https://jira.nuxeo.com/browse/NXP-21828)).
 *   Secondary content streams are not visible as renditions.
 Only the Nuxeo thumbnail and renditions explicitly made available through the Nuxeo RenditionService are visible.
-*   Documents in the Nuxeo trash (those whose `nuxeo:lifecycleState` is `deleted`) are not visible in CMIS, unless an explicit query using the `nuxeo:lifecycleState` property is done.
+*   Documents in the Nuxeo trash (those whose `nuxeo:isTrashed` is `true`) are not visible in CMIS, unless an explicit query using the `nuxeo:isTrashed` property is done.

 This mapping may change to be more comprehensive in future Nuxeo Platform versions.